Issac-art75/Advanced_Keylogger/README.md

 ## 5) Microphone
   captures voice for 30 seconds.
 It is intended to capture who the child speaks to.
-  Packages like scipy and sounddevice are used for this functionality.
+  Packages like scipy and sounddevice are used for this functionality. the format of the file is wav.

 ## 6) Screenshot
   Captures the screen to identify what the user is actually doing on the screen.
+  PIL module is used to capture the screen.
+  The image is formatted into png.

 ## 7) Email
   Below Files are sent over the email
         (i)   key_log.txt
         (ii)  sys_info.txt
         (iii) clipboard.txt